huttarl/maze3dflyer/trunk/README.txt

 F: cycle texture filter mode*
 C: toggle collision checking (allow passing through walls or not)*
 Space: stop and snap camera position/orientation to grid
-Enter: toggle autopilot (not yet implemented)*
+P: toggle autopilot (not yet implemented)*
-P: show path from entrance to exit (not yet implemented)
+???: show path from entrance to exit (not yet implemented)

 *The state of these settings will be reflected in a future status bar along bottom of window.